 Property Designation General needs

 Property Type Purpose built block of flats

 No of Floors 2

 No of Flats (if applicable) 4

 Ground floor area (m2) 250

 Total area of all floors 500

 Building Description The premises was purpose built as flats.
 It is thought that the premises was originally constructed in the 1960s.
-There are two entry/exit doors, offering alternative directions of escape at ground floor level.
+There is one entry/exit door.
 There is a single stairway in the internal common area.
 There are no passenger lifts present.
 There is no ancillary usage (the premises is all residential).

 Building Construction The ground floor is ground bearing concrete.
 The floor construction between levels is a form of concrete construction.
 There is one internal stairway of concrete construction.
 There is a pitched tiled roof.
-From visual observation only from the ground floor level, the exposed surface of external walls gives the appearance of masonry construction with spandrel panels on some elevations.
+From visual observation only from the ground floor level, the exposed surface of external walls gives the appearance of masonry construction with spandrel panels on the front elevation and balconies on the rear elevation.
 Note - this is not the FRAEW as required by the Fire Safety Act 2021.

 Extent of common areas Hallway, stairway and first floor landing.

 Areas of the building to which access was not available None.